ryanskystack/ecom/README.md

 ## Key Features:

 - **Product Listing:** Display a list of products with essential details (image, description, price).
 Include an “Add to Cart” button for each product.
 - **Product Search and Filter:** Implement search functionality to find products by name.
-Create filters to categorize products (e.g., by categories).
+Create a search box for the product name and a filter to categorize products (e.g., by categories).
 - **Responsive Design:** Ensure the application works well across different devices and screen sizes.

 ## Architecture and Technologies Used